leifliddy/asahi-fedora-builder/README.md

 ```
 \*\*I tried locking the key as well...to no avail

- So for now, the only way I found to (persistantly) enable double scaling is to create an autostart command config that runs:
+ So for now, the only way I found to (persistantly) enable double scaling is to create an autostart config that runs:
  ```gsettings set org.cinnamon.desktop.interface scaling-factor 2``` upon logging in to the desktop.

 You do that through the Startup Application app or by running the following command.